tracert0001/GazeDetection_AI/README.md

 ![main(1)](https://user-images.githubusercontent.com/89000685/143686673-dbd86f98-edfa-45b0-84b4-7906090b6a72.gif)

-## Upload your own video
+## Customized video
-It needs ONLY a youtube link to customize your own video.
+It needs only a youtube link to upload and use your own video.
 ![custom](https://user-images.githubusercontent.com/89000685/143686601-8083df56-b942-4e46-8700-c89aa498039c.gif)